 Don't Blow a Gasket

-You may notice the engine’s temperature gauge on your dash is showing an increase, and you might even have trouble starting your car, both of which can signify low oil pressure.
-Keeping the numerous metal parts of an engine moving smoothly and without friction is vital to your engine’s health and functionality.
+You may notice the engine’s temperature gauge on your dash is showing an increase, and you might even have trouble starting your car, both of which can mean low oil pressure.
+Keeping all the metal parts of an engine moving smoothly and without friction is vital to your engine’s health and functionality.
 If your oil pump is not distributing oil to the engine’s various parts or if you have a leak, you’re likely to run into problems.
-We can take care of you at Big Jim’s!

-People have often had bad experiences with mechanics who don’t tell them the honest truth, but we’re all about honesty at Big Jim’s.
-If you know cars, we’ll give you the lowdown, and if you don’t, we’ll talk you through what’s going on so you can stay informed.
+People have often had bad experiences with mechanics who don’t tell them the honest truth, but we’re all about honesty at Big Jim’s Automotive.
+If you know cars, we’ll give you the lowdown, and if you don’t, we’ll talk you through what’s going on so you understand what's wrong with your vehicle and how we're going to fix it.
+Give us a call today to shcedule an appointment so we can fix your engine.